 |x86 or x86abi||x86|

 - So as shown in the above image the CPU Architecture shows AArch64.
 And when matched with the table we can confirm that the device has an ARM64 processor.

-- Lastly, if you have a question, ‘How can I check whether my Android phone is 32-bit or 64-bit?’, then simply refer to the above guide and you’ll get the processor of Android device.
+- Lastly, if you have a question, ‘How can I check whether my Android phone is 32-bit or 64-bit?’, then simply refer to the above guide and you’ll get the processor of the Android device.

 Finally!
-This is how you can check the processor of Android phone.
+This is how you can check the processor of an Android phone.
 Now there won’t be any more difficulty or confusion while installing apps, custom ROMs, Apps, and most importantly the Xposed Framework.
 Feel free to ask your questions in the comment section below.
 Thank you!